Philippe, Chevalier de Lorraine: Monsieur's favourite and sexuality

+The relationship between the Lorraine and the duke reportedly affected Monsieur's first marriage to Henriette Stuart.
+Saint-Simon indicates that the duke of Orléans declared he could not love his wife without Lorraine's approval, contributing to marital tensions.

+Contemporary correspondence and later memoirists attest to the tension between Lorraine and Henriette, as well as to Philippe's limited discretion regarding his long-standing relationship with Lorraine.

+According to Henriette, Elizabeth Charlotte, and Saint-Simon, Lorraine frequently manipulated the duke of Orléans.
+The duke of Orléans married Elizabeth Charlotte of the Palatinate in 1671, who later wrote of Lorraine:

 Philippe de Lorraine was three years younger than Philippe d'Orléans.
-Insinuating, brutal and devoid of scruple, he was the great love of Monsieurs life.
+Insinuating, brutal and devoid of scruple, he was the great love of Monsieur's life.
 He was also the worst enemy of the latter's two wives.
 As greedy as a vulture, this younger son of the French branch of the House of Lorraine had, by the end of the 1650s, hooked Monsieur like a harpooned whale.
-The young prince loved him with a passion that worried Madame Henrietta and the court bishop, Cosnac, but it was plain to the King that, thanks to the attractive face and sharp mind of the good-looking chevalier, he would have his way with his brother.
+The young prince loved him with a passion that worried Madame Henriette and the court bishop, Cosnac, but it was plain to the King that, thanks to the attractive face and sharp mind of the good-looking chevalier, he would have his way with his brother.

-In 1682, Lorraine was exiled again, having been accused of seducing the young Count of Vermandois (son of Louis XIV and Louise de La Vallière) with his set (including the Prince of Conti) and began practicing le vice italien (the contemporary term for homosexuality).

-Having been allowed to return to court, he was then blamed for helping to instigate the marriage between the duc de Chartres and Mademoiselle de Blois in 1692.
-Chartres was the son of Lorraine's lover, the duc d’Orléans and his second wife Elizabeth Charlotte of the Palatinate, who did not get on with Lorraine at all and merely "tolerated his existence."
-According to Henriette Anne, Elizabeth Charlotte, and Saint-Simon, Lorraine frequently manipulated the duc d’Orléans.
+Lorraine's relationship with the second Madame was complex; although she did not fault Monsieur or his favourites for their homosexual relationships, she complained of Monsieur's tendency to overspend on his favourites and of Lorraine's having "poisoning [Monsieur's] soul" against her.
+They had reconciled by the end of the 1690s.

+Lorraine was likely bisexual, having had recorded relationships with several people of different genders (many of which occurred during his relationship with Monsieur), including Elizabeth de Fiennes, Louise-Elizabeth de Rouxel, Madame de Grancey (it was rumoured that Lorraine had sons with both Fiennes and Grancey), Monsieur, Effiat, and Armand de Gramont, Comte de Guiche.